candytale55/ANKI-VOCABULARY/PT_In_the_Airport.md

+# In the Airport

-Certainly, here's a list of common Portuguese words and phrases that you might need when going to the airport:
+List of common Portuguese words and phrases that you might need when going to the airport:

 | Portuguese               | Tipo de Palavra         | IPA              | English                 | IPA (USA)      | Spanish                    | Spanish IPA          | No. |
 |--------------------------|-------------------------|------------------|-------------------------|---------------|----------------------------|----------------------|-----|